Angel009/GC_DataWeek4/README.md

 # Tidy Data Creation Prerequisites
-In order to run the script that create the tidy data set, it is required to have the library `data.table` installed in R
+In order to run the script that create the tidy data set, it is required to have the package `data.table` installed in R